paolajuarezgomez/COA_GitHub_TRF/README.md

 During this UseCase we're going to:

 * Use Github Actions to build a pipeline.
+We have configured 2 different workflows: one for testing (CI) and the other for deploy the resources (CD).
-* Use OCI S3 as a backed for terraform.
+* Use OCI S3 as backend for the terraform state.
 * Deploy IaC using Terraform, in this case an ADB resource.

 ## ✅ Usage